fclaerho/buildstack/README.md

   * **Build** behavior can be customized through _profiles_, see advanced configuration below.
-  * For any build stack, use `build setup <toolid> <vars>…` to instantiate a minimal build manifest. run `build setup help` for the list of supported tools.
+  * For any build stack, use `build setup <toolid> <vars>…` to instantiate a minimal build manifest.
+    Run `build setup help` for the list of supported tools.
   * **Autotools**:
     * better `clean` (remove lingering generated files)
   * **Setuptools**: